queryluke/masseffect-5e-data/data/powers/warp.md

   description: A target hit by warp must pass a Constitution saving throw.
 On a failed save, the force of warp is so
     intense the target is stunned until the end of its next turn.
 ---
-Make a ranged spell attack on an organic creature you can see within range.
-On a hit, you generate a rapidly shifting mass effect field inside the target dealing necrotic damage equal to 3d10 + your spellcasting ability modifier.
+Make a ranged power attack on an organic creature you can see within range.
+On a hit, you generate a rapidly shifting mass effect field inside the target dealing necrotic damage equal to 3d10 + your powercasting ability modifier.
 In addition, the target is <me-condition id="primed" sub="necrotic"/> until the end of your next turn.
 This damage bypasses shields.

-__At Higher Levels__: When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 2d10 for each slot level above the 2nd.
+__At Higher Levels__: When you cast this power using a power slot of 3rd level or higher, the damage increases by 2d10 for each slot level above the 2nd.